 Automation is about setting up robots to follow orders; “if I say ‘A’ the robot does ‘B’”.
 We, the humans, define the rules, and the robots perform them.
 That’s the essence of automation.

 Of course, not all tasks are performed better by robots – which is why we shouldn’t fear being replaced by them.
-Instead, we should view automation as something that supports our testing efforts and frees up our time to do other types of tasks that require critical and creative thinking, such as exploratory testing.
+Instead, we should view automation as something that supports us and frees up our time, so that we can do other types of tasks that require critical and creative thinking.

 When robots perform the jobs robots are best at, humans can perform the jobs they are best at.
 The result is then more efficient work forces and happier employees.
 It’s quite the win-win situation.